stendler/tootbench/README.md

   - configure instances to federate with each other
   - multiple instances in scripts
     - subscribe to users of other instances
-    - await: wait for startup of client(s) and all instances
 - client
-  - only one stream handle per instance
+  - only one stream handle per instance? --> configurable number of posting and/or listening users
-- scenario configuration: tfvars for machine_type, number of users per instance, number of instances
-  - machine_type
-  - number of users per instance (may differ for each instance)
-  - always subscribe everyone to everyone?
-  - client config: ~~messages per second per user?~~ is limited anyway.
-So go full as fast as possible (1 per second I think)
 - docker-compose: limit resources / set min reserved

 - use vm machine type without bursts: m3-medium (?) - e2-standard-2 should be fine - maybe n2 for 10 gig egress instead of 4